-03 numbers have been around for 10 years now, but there remains a lot of confusion about what they’re for and how much a call to an 03 number will cost.
+03 numbers have been around for over 12 years now, but there remains a lot of confusion about what they’re for and how much a call to an 03 number will cost.

 Most people know that 01 and 02 numbers are local telephone numbers, with local rate charges.
 So what about 03 numbers?

 UK 03 numbers are non-geographical which means they’re not tied to a particular location.
 In that regard, they are the same as 0844 or 0845 numbers, but thankfully that’s where the similarity ends.

 03 numbers are much cheaper to call, with rates the same as a local landline call (even from a mobile).
 In fact all major network operators are legally required to include calls to 03 numbers in their call bundles, and in the case of CircleLoop, our Unlimited call plan.